enyuin/Getting-and-Cleaning-Data/CodeBook.md

 ## Descriptions of new variables

-activity_labels: list of class labels with its activity name
+activity_labels: list of class labels with its activity name.

-features: list of features
+features: list of features.

-features_need: feactures containing mean and standard deviation
+features_need: feactures containing mean and standard deviation.

-data_x_train: training set data
+data_x_train: training set data.

-data_y_train: training labels data
+data_y_train: training labels data.

-subject_train: row identifier of the subject who performed the activity for train set data data_x_test：test set data
+subject_train: row identifier of the subject who performed the activity for train set data.

+data_x_test：test set data.

-data_y_test: test labels data
+data_y_test: test labels data.

-subject_test: row identifier of the subject who performed the activity for test set data
+subject_test: row identifier of the subject who performed the activity for test set data.

-data_x_train_req: training set data with data containing of only mean and standard deviation
+data_x_train_req: training set data with data containing of only mean and standard deviation.

-data_x_test_req: test set data with data containing of only mean and standard deviation
+data_x_test_req: test set data with data containing of only mean and standard deviation.

-final_train: complete train set data with subject and activity
+final_train: complete train set data with subject and activity.

-final_test: complete test set data with subject and activity
+final_test: complete test set data with subject and activity.

-merged_data: merged train and test data
+merged_data: merged train and test data.

-newedata: tidy data set with the average of each variable for each activity and each subject
+newedata: tidy data set with the average of each variable for each activity and each subject.